mashcode/NYCompost-data/README.md

 NYCompost
 =========

-New York City expects to extend the pilot household composting program to the entire city by 2016.
+New York City expects to extend the voluntary pilot household composting program to the entire city by 2016.
 It will be critical to provide accurate and up-to-date information on the location and collection points of organic waste.
+Even more important will be the development of the tools and methods to monitor the health of organic compost.

+*Phase 1*

 The first step in this project is to map the compost collection and drop-off locations within the city.